Reshaping the nucleome to reveal its gene- and mechano-regulatory function

 Technical Limitations

-Another limitation is the lack of tools to selectively reengineer different levels of the nuclear organization to test their function.
+2. The lack of tools to selectively reengineer different levels of the nuclear organization to test their function.

-The RENOME Project
+RENOME Project Proposal

 With the RENOME project, I propose to overcome these limitations by developing systems to study chromatin compartments in real-time and to reshape different organizational levels of the nucleome in a tunable manner.

 These tools will make it for the first time possible to define the functional impact of nuclear organization across scales, from single molecules to mammalian cultured cells and 3D organoids.
 RENOME links chromatin regulation, phase separation, and nuclear mechanobiology, with the goal to connect molecular mechanisms to cellular behavior.

 By providing a multi-scale predictive model for the organization of the nucleome and a toolbox for its reengineering, it will lay the groundwork for future epigenetic therapies.

 Financiële details & Tijdlijn